Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/Memory/MemoryAnalysis.md

 * Identifying suspicious processes and network connections.
 * Tracing parent-child process relationships.
 * Examining DLLs and command-line arguments.
-* Understand parent-child process relationships
+* Understand parent-child process relationships.
-* Extract DLLs and command-line arguments
+* Extract DLLs and command-line arguments.
-* Create forensic investigation reports
+* Create forensic investigation reports.

 ### Lab Scenario
 You're investigating a compromised Windows system.
 A memory dump was captured during the incident.
 Your job is to: